Ypres and The Menin Gate

 By strange coincidence the Brigadier died within two weeks of my wife's uncle, Percy Kershaw, being injured fighting near Diksmuide, 20 kilometres away.
-I'll tell Percy's remarkable story another time.
+Here is a link to his amazing story.
+One of many.

 High on the eastern end of the gate is a single engraved panel dedicated collectively to those without a known grave.
 Above this is the sculpture of a lion, lying down with his head raised.
 He is looking away from the town towards the battlefields.